Apnea of Prematurity

 Hospitalized high-risk infants who have not had clinically significant cardiopulmonary events (eg, apnea > 20 sec, apnea accompanied by central cyanosis, apnea associated with heart rate < 80 for > 5 sec) during 3 to 10 days of continuous cardiorespiratory monitoring can be discharged home safely without a monitor.
 Sometimes a home cardiorespiratory monitor and/or oral caffeine may be prescribed to shorten the hospital stay for infants who are otherwise ready for discharge but are still having cardiopulmonary events that reverse without intervention.
 However, infants who have events that require intervention, including stimulation, are not discharged from the hospital.

-Parents should be taught how to properly use equipment, assess alarm situations, intervene (eg, CPR—see Cardiopulmonary Resuscitation in Infants and Children), and keep a log of events.
+Parents should be taught how to properly use equipment, assess alarm situations, intervene (eg, CPR—see Cardiopulmonary Resuscitation (CPR) in Infants and Children), and keep a log of events.
 Round-the-clock telephone support and triage as well as outpatient follow-up regarding the decision to stop using the monitor should be provided.
 Monitors that store event information are preferred.
-Parents should be informed that home cardiorespiratory monitors have not been shown to reduce the incidence of SIDS (see Sudden Infant Death Syndrome (SIDS)) or apparent life-threatening events (ALTE—see Apparent Life-Threatening Event (ALTE))
+Parents should be informed that home cardiorespiratory monitors have not been shown to reduce the incidence of SIDS (see Sudden Infant Death Syndrome (SIDS)) or apparent life-threatening events (ALTE—see ALTE and BRUE)

 Apnea of prematurity is caused by immaturity of neurologic and/or mechanical function of the respiratory system.

 Infants have respiratory pauses >20 sec or pauses < 20 sec combined with bradycardia (< 80 beats/min) and/or O2saturation < 85%.